polysyllabic/chaos/README.md

 of Chaos by entering the information for the account you broadcast from.
 In this case, however, mod redemptions with channel points will not be available.

-2. On the same local network as the Raspberry Pi, open a browser and navigate to to [raspberrypi.local](http://raspberrypi.local), assuming you did not change the Pi's hostname.
+2. On the same local network as the Raspberry Pi, open a browser and navigate to [raspberrypi.local](http://raspberrypi.local), assuming you did not change the Pi's hostname.
 If you did set the hostname during configuration, replace "raspberrypi.local" with whatever name you chose.